pjaspers/shack/README.md

 And since it's Rails, it can also be done automagically if a file called `REVISION` is found in the root of your project.
 No initializer required.
 Note: by default it won't show the banner in production environments, because that just feels wrong.

+It's also possible to get the sha, in the running app, `Shack.sha`.
+This could be helpful in passing the sha along to a service like Airbrake.

 ## Configuration

 You can either set the sha directly: